autopathapp/privacypolicy/README.md

 ### Contact

-If you have questions regarding this privacy policy, you may email `autopath.support@pm.me`.
+If you have questions regarding this privacy policy or app usage, you may email `autopath.support@pm.me`.

 ### Your Consent